 1. Wolf Spiders

 Wolf Spiders hunt for their prey using their sharp eyesight and strong bodies.
 Most are brown, gray, black, or tan with dark markings, such as stripes.
-They also range in size from 0.25 inches to over an inch in size.
+They also range in size from 0.25 inches to over an inch.

 They may look intimidating, but wolf spiders typically scuttle away when they are disturbed.
 In the rare case that they do unleash their fangs, wolf spiders’ bites are not a cause for concern.
 You may experience some pain and itching at the bite site, but serious reactions are rare.